graphql/graphiql/README.md

 **Props:**

-- `fetcher`: a function which accepts GraphQL-HTTP parameters and returns a Promise which resolves to the GraphQL parsed JSON response.
+- `fetcher`: a function which accepts GraphQL-HTTP parameters and returns a Promise or Observable which resolves to the GraphQL parsed JSON response.

 - `schema`: a GraphQLSchema instance or `null` if one is not to be used.
   If `undefined` is provided, GraphiQL will send an introspection query